-This updated final Bird and Bat Management Plan (BBMP) has been prepared for Stage 1 of the Project and provides guidance on the management of at-risk bird and bat species specific to Stage 1.
-A subsequent BBMP will be prepared for stage 2, construction of which will begin after Stage 1 in Q1 2024.
+This Bird and Bat Management Plan (BBMP) has been prepared for Stage 2 of the Project and provides guidance on the management of at-risk bird and bat species specific to Stage 2.
+The construction of Stage 2, will begin after Stage 1 in Q1 2024.